 2018 was bittersweet, trying, and emotionally draining, from the first day to the last.
 There were times I lost all hope in humanity and times I recognized the goodness of people that seemingly can’t be undone by systemic disadvantages.
 Although I question and doubt the world’s cruel intentions, I have learned a lot about myself based on the qualities of the people I have chosen to surround me.
 I couldn’t ask for a better support system.
 They remind me to communicate, to be patient, to be diligent, and to be self-less.

 Here’s to hoping that 2019 will influence personal growth and positive change.

-2018 at a glance: Moved to AK, Winter camped in the arctic, witnessed a dog sled race, photography hobby, reading reading reading, learned to cross country ski, brussels sprouts, blogs on blogs, spaghetti squash, learned to snow shoe, explored Anchorage, kayaked all summer, hammocks, June of weddings and friendship, NYC Soletha Reunion, Iceland, lost keys to rental car, Ireland, camping, sleeping under the stars, Scotland, Irish wedding, bungee jumping again, missed flights, sleeping in cars, Arctic fall, drove a school bus, snagging fish, voting in an arctic blizzard, Village Thanksgiving (lots of Inupiaq food), infighting, goodbyes, new friends, funeral, long hikes, hello niece, hard decisions, selling the rights to a picture, long journeys, Alaska Airlines + Bering Air, quilting, a great new roommate, dog time, donated hair/massive haircut
+2018 at a glance: Moved to AK, Winter camped in the arctic, witnessed a dog sled race, photography hobby, reading reading reading, learned to cross country ski, brussels sprouts, blogs on blogs, spaghetti squash, learned to snow shoe, explored Anchorage, kayaked all summer, hammocks, June of weddings and friendship, NYC Soletha Reunion, Iceland, lost keys to rental car, Ireland, camping, sleeping under the stars, Scotland, Irish wedding, bungee jumping again, missed flights, sleeping in cars, Arctic fall, drove a school bus, snagging fish, northern lights, voting in an arctic blizzard, Village Thanksgiving (lots of Inupiaq food), infighting, goodbyes, new friends, funeral, long hikes, hello niece, hard decisions, selling the rights to a picture, long journeys, Alaska Airlines + Bering Air, quilting, a great new roommate, dog time, donated hair/massive haircut